-A Minor in English and Media Studies gives undergraduate students the opportunity to develop expertise in an area of study outside their Business major.
-Students must take four courses in English and Media Studies beyond the required General Education Expository Writing and Literature courses.
-Students are encouraged to select courses around specific themes, such as literature and cinema studies, creative writing, communication or media and culture.
+A Minor in English and Media Studies gives undergraduate students the opportunity to develop expertise in an area of study outside their business major.
+Students must take four courses in English and Media Studies beyond the required Critical Reading and Writing and Multimodal Communication courses.
+Students are encouraged to select courses around specific themes, such as literature and cinema studies, creative writing, communication, film and media studies, or cultural studies.

 IDCC courses are classified as business.

 - Some major/minor/major combinations are prohibited.
 See the major/minor/major exclusions list for more information.

 - Courses taken to fulfill a minor can be applied as arts and sciences electives, unrestricted electives or Context and Perspectives courses.
 Courses fulfilling Business Dynamics or Business Environment requirements can only apply to the Business Administration minor.

 - Courses fulfilling Foundations for Success requirements may not be applied to a minor.

 - The electives guide defines all classes designated as Arts and Sciences and Business.
 A business course can apply to an unrestricted elective requirement but cannot serve as an arts and science elective.
 Students are strongly encouraged to maintain an awareness of where courses taken for a minor apply to their degree requirements.